That’s Jumpy Dog in the photo BTW

 A metadata table!

-Rich lets us create and display tables in the terminal.
+Rich lets us render tables in the terminal.

 We need to build the table, defining columns and adding values row by row.